Click here to learn more about R&E’s COVID-19 response.

 How can the food scrap bags withstand the trip in a garbage truck?

 Food scrap bags are different than the ones currently used at food scrap drop-off sites or sold in retail stores or online.
 They are much thicker and are specifically designed for this purpose.
 The bags are about three times as thick as a grocery store plastic bag and meet special standards for strength.
-The counties have been testing the bags in actual loads of garbage to make sure they work and won’t break during transit.
+The counties have tested the bags in actual loads of garbage.

 How are the bags going to be sorted from the trash?

 Robotic sorting technology will be used to separate the bags from the trash.
 Robotics have been used successfully for this purpose in other locations.